 The Armenian tax legislation specifies that Armenian-sourced income consists of income directly paid by Armenian entities as well as income resulting from activities performed in Armenia.

-Income tax payers are resident and non-resident individuals of RA, including individual entrepreneurs and notaries.
+Income tax payers are resident and non-resident individuals of RA.

-For the purposes of the law, an individual that, during any 12-month period starting or ending in a tax year (from 1 January to 31 December inclusive) has been residing in the RA for a total duration of 183 days or more, or whose center of vital interests is in the RA, as well as an individual in the civil service of the RA who is temporarily working outside the territory of the RA, shall be considered a resident.
+For the purposes of the Tax Code, an individual that, during tax year (from 1 January to 31 December inclusive) has been residing in the RA for a total duration of 183 days or more, or whose center of vital interests is in the RA, as well as an individual in the civil service of the RA who is temporarily working outside the territory of the RA, shall be considered a resident.